akinayoola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Owner: no permission at all
 Group: no permission at all
-Other users: all the permissionso task 10 is a script that sets the mode of the file hello the same as olleh’s mode. task 11 is  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. task 12 is a sceriot to make a directory and with permission 751.
+Other users: all the permissionso task 9 is a script that sets the mode of the file hello to this task 10 is a script that sets the mode of the file hello the same as olleh’s mode. task 11 is  a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. task 12 is a sceriot to make a directory and with permission 751.